 OTHER LITERACY GOALS

-In Kindergarten we can also start to introduce the children to different kids of text types.
-For example, they quickly learn the difference between a fiction and nonfiction book.
+In Kindergarten we can also start to introduce the children to different kinds of text types.
+For example, they quickly learn the difference between a fiction and a nonfiction book.

 Recognize common types of texts (e.g., storybooks, poems).